 Many of our graduates lead successful businesses.
 And many of our current faculty are also hardworking entrepreneurs when they aren’t in our classrooms.
-That’s why it made so much sense to launch Kendall’s Business Incubator this fall.
+That’s why it made so much sense to launch Kendall’s Business Incubator this past fall.

 To learn more about how we’re helping a new generation of entrepreneurs launch businesses, I spoke with Rob Watson, the director of our incubator:

 Why was it so important for Kendall to start an incubator?

 The role of entrepreneurship in the U.S. is a big factor.
 Small businesses help stimulate the economy.
 I believe that all colleges have a responsibility to help foster entrepreneurship.
 With so many entrepreneurial students at Kendall, we feel it is our responsibility to provide the skills, mentorship, capital and preparation they need to help prepare them for entrepreneurship and all it entails.
 We hope to grow and enhance the entrepreneurial spirit of the students, faculty, staff and alumni by creating an ecosystem in the Chicago small business community.

 Incubators are already important at colleges across the country.
 What makes Kendall’s unique?